liiiichi/Hello-World-Github/readme.txt

-This is a demo project of Github Actions for CSCI3251v workshop 6, creadted by Li Chi.
+This is a demo project of Github Actions for CSCI3251v workshop 6, creadted by Li Chi 1155172017.